-Matthew J. Adams, the Director of the Albright Institute and the neighbor of the École biblique, gave a Lecture about Megiddo on Thursday 4 January 2018.
-Relationship between our two Institutes is very good.
+Matthew J. Adams, Director of the Albright Institute and neighbor of the École biblique, gave a lecture about Megiddo on Thursday 4 January 2018.
+The relationship between our two Institutes is very good.
 Interview:

 “My name is Matthew Adams, I am the Director of the Albright Institute, in Jerusalem, now in my fourth year.
-I received my PhD from Pennsylvania State University, in Pennsylvania, in the US, in Ancient Nearly-Eastern History and Archeology and Egyptology.
+I received my PhD from Pennsylvania State University, in Pennsylvania, in the US, in Ancient Nearly Eastern History and Archeology and Egyptology.
 I work primarily in Egypt, and Israel and Palestine.
-Currently I am conducting excavations to Megiddo, in cooperation with Israel Frankenstein and Mario Martin.
-I also dig near Megiddo at a site called Legio, which is a 2nd-3rd century roman legionary base, with my colleagues, Yotam Tepper.
-In fact, this week, I have also initiated another project, near Bethleem, at Solomon’s pools, main water collection system and distribution system for Jerusalem for the last two thousands years.
+Currently I am conducting excavations to Megiddo, in cooperation with Israel Finkelstein and Mario Martin.
+I also dig near Megiddo at a site called Legio, which is a 2nd-3rd century Roman legionary base, with my colleague Yotam Tepper.
+This week, I have also initiated another project, near Bethleem, at Solomon’s pools, main water collection and distribution system for Jerusalem for the last two thousand years.
 We are digitally mapping three large pools to prepare for an intensive conservation project.
 These projects define my professional life, but I also have a personal life, which is very much defined by my wife Margaret Cohen (a biblical scholar) and my two young children, Atticus and Cyrus.

 Yes, that’s right.
 I finished my PhD in 2007, after which I taught courses at Bucknell University for five years.
 I began my directorship here in 2014.

 You are the director here.
 Who are the other people working with you?

 We have a staff of twelve at the Albright, including our Communication’s Director, Sarah Fairman, who is very much my right hand.
 We also have Financial Manager, a Chef, librarians, as well as housekeeping and maintenance staff.

 What are your activities?